Naurt-Ltd-Public/android-lite-sdk/README.md

 </div>

-Points of interest which have been created are then accessible via [Naurt's POI API](/poi-api) and can be searched via the metadata provided or spatially filtered.
+Points of interest which have been created are then accessible via [Naurt's POI API](/poi-api) and can be searched via the data provided or spatially filtered.

 Naurt Lite offers an easy to use wrapper for this API which will be described in the next section, though it's still worth familiarising yourself with the [POI API documentation](/poi-api) first.

-Metadata can be used in many different scenarios and increase the value Naurt brings to your company.
-If you're still unsure about how metadata could play a part in your use case, contact our [sales team](https://www.naurt.com/#email-form-first-one) to have a chat.
+Naurt's POI system can be used in many different scenarios and increase the value Naurt brings to your company.
+If you're still unsure about how the POI system could play a part in your use case, contact our [sales team](https://www.naurt.com/contact-us) to have a chat.

 ---